fredmelka/fibonacci/readme.md

 **Closed-form formula**

 Here the expression of one $n^{th}$ term is not a function of some previous terms.
 Like every sequence defined by a _linear recurrence with constant coefficients_, the Fibonacci sequence has got a closed-form expression.
-It has become known as **Binet's formula**, named after the French mathematician, though it was already known by _de Moivre_ (1718) and _Euler_ (1765):
+It has become known as **Binet's formula**, named after the french mathematician, though it was already known by _Abraham de Moivre_ (1718) and _Leonhard Euler_ (1765):

 $$F_{n} = \cfrac{1}{\sqrt{5}} \Big( \varphi^{n} - \varphi'^{n} \Big) = \cfrac{1}{\sqrt{5}} \Big[ \Big( \cfrac{1 + \sqrt{5}}{2} \Big)^{n} - \Big( \cfrac{1 - \sqrt{5}}{2} \Big)^{n} \Big]$$

 One can quickly notice that the second term's absolute value is always less than $0.5$ for all $n\ge 0$, and more, it decreases exponentially.
-Hence, we could compute $F_{n}$ by **rounding**, using the _nearest integer function_:
+Hence, one could compute $F_{n}$ by **rounding**, using the _nearest integer function_:

 $$\forall n\in \mathbb{N}^{+} \to F_{n} = \Big\lfloor \cfrac{\varphi^{n}}{\sqrt{5}} \Big\rceil$$

-Though the golden ratio $\varphi$ and its conjugate $\varphi'$ constitute an irrational pair of numbers, (each offsets other's infinity), yet the expression result is an integer number.
+Though the golden ratio $\varphi$ and its conjugate $\varphi'$ constitute a pair of irrational numbers (each offsets other's infinity), yet the expression result is an integer number.

 **Matrix form**